smartslab/objectRecognitionTopologicalFeatures/README.md

 8. Use segMapUtils/cropPredsObjectWise.py to obtain cropped object images from the scene segmentation map.
 9. Run loadmodel_inference.py again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.

+At this stage, object segmentation maps would have the following filename structure <sceneImageName>_<cropId>_cropped.png.
+Before moving to the next step, all the object segmentation maps are labeled with appropriate category id.
+The steps in persistent feature extraction and recognition assume the following filename structure: <sceneImageName>_<cropId>_cropped_obj<category id>.png

 * ### Persistent feature extraction and recognition steps:
   All the steps below refer to code files under persistentFeatures.